apache/iceberg-docs/README.md

 Changes to the documentation of old Iceberg versions should be submitted to this repository against the specific version branch.

 In summary, you can open a PR against where you find the related markdown file.
-There are no duplicate markdown files between the
-`master` branch in the iceberg repo and the `main` branch in the iceberg-docs repo.
+With the exception of `spec.md`, there are no duplicate markdown files between the `master` branch in the iceberg repo and the `main` branch in the iceberg-docs repo.
+For changes to `spec.md`, PRs should be opened against the iceberg repo, not the iceberg-docs repo.

 ## Reporting Issues